Quantum-Software-Development/5-cybersecurity-social-engineering-fii-investor-intelligence-platform/docs/architecture/🇬🇧UPDATE_AND_REPROCESSING.md

                     Dashboard and API now serve the data from the moment of the click
 ```

-**Practical consequence:** if nobody clicks the button for a week, the served data remains that of the last run, with no explicit \"stale data\" warning other than the `generated_at` field exposed in `/summary` and in the dashboard sidebar.[^1]
+**Practical consequence:** if nobody clicks the button for a week, the served data remains that of the last run, with no explicit \"stale data\" warning other than the `generated_at` field exposed in `/summary` and in the dashboard sidebar

 <br><br>